-- 35. The MRNP defines limited infill as the completion of an otherwise substantially built-up frontage by the filling of a small gap capable of taking one or two dwellings only.
-A gap should be comparable in size and scale to the plots of adjoining properties and should be able to accommodate the number of units proposed.
-The dwellings should be of a similar size, scale and massing to those in the area with amenity circulation space comparable to adjoining properties. - 36.
-The Misterton Design Code 2022 provides guidelines for infill development in Misterton (section 4.8).
-It is important that infill housing is small scale (for Misterton this means 1-2 dwellings) and will only be acceptable on small sites. - 37.
-Given the local need for smaller market properties, downsizing for an ageing population and the likelihood that some of these sites will be more centrally located near amenities, smaller dwellings on infill sites suitable for older people or those with mobility issues, will be particularly supported.
-Equally, smaller properties in the centre of the village would also be suitable for young people looking to own or rent their first property. - 38.
-The NPPF at para 124 d states that planning policies should make efficient use of land taking into account the 'desirability of maintaining an area's prevailing character and setting (including residential gardens)' and 124 e, 'the importance of securing well designed, attractive and healthy places'. - 39.
+- 39. The Misterton Design Code 2022 provides guidelines for infill development in Misterton (section 4.8).
+It is important that infill housing is small scale (for Misterton this means up to 3 dwellings) and will only be acceptable on small sites. - 40.
+Given the local need for smaller (2-3 bed) market properties, downsizing for an ageing population and the likelihood that some of these sites will be more centrally located near amenities, smaller dwellings on infill sites suitable for older people or those with mobility issues, will be particularly supported.
+Equally, smaller properties in the centre of the village would also be suitable for young people looking to own or rent their first property. - 41.
+The NPPF at para 124 d states that planning policies should make efficient use of land taking into account the 'desirability of maintaining an area's prevailing character and setting (including residential gardens)' and 124 e, 'the importance of securing well designed, attractive and healthy places'. - 42.
 The Misterton Design Code 2022 provides a detailed analysis of the densities across the different character areas in the village and states 'The Neighbourhood area's density reflects the rural location and village character of Misterton.
-The average DpH of Misterton's bulit area is 11.26, which is low, and reiterates the settlements small-scale development.' - 40.
+The average DpH of Misterton's bulit area is 11.26, which is low, and reiterates the settlements small-scale development.' - 43.
 Map 3 overleaf shows the density of development in the major clusters of housing development and that in between the clusters of development are open spaces that contribute to the overall character of the area.
-The extent of open space that is within and between the existing development is fundamental to Misterton village's rural character. - 41.
+The extent of open space that is within and between the existing development is fundamental to Misterton village's rural character. - 44.
 In addition, as the through routes radiate out of the village, these routes are lined with housing that is one plot deep.
 This allows glimpses out to the open countryside beyond.